 Invisalign Express is an effective clear aligner treatment that is also quicker than most traditional options.
 However, there are other in-office and at-home treatments to consider.

 The introduction of at-home clear aligners has made orthodontic treatment more accessible and affordable.
-Home aligner companies mail you your custom aligners directly and make it possible for you to complete treatment from the comfort of your own home.
-So, it’s easier to find an option that will suit your budget and lifestyle.
+Home aligner companies mail you your custom aligners directly, making it possible for you to complete treatment from the comfort of your own home.
+They don’t offer the same intensive oversight, but they’re less expensive and often more convenient.

 Want a closer look?
-Read our comparative review of Invisalign vs. byte.
+Read our in-depth review of Byte.

 Want a closer look?
-Read our comparative review of Invisalign vs. Candid.
+Read our in-depth review of Candid.

 Want a closer look?
-Read our comparative review of Invisalign vs. AlignerCo.
+Read our in-depth review of SmileDirectClub.

 To get a better idea of which option might be the best fit for you, we encourage you to check out the resources below.